Pink Himalayan Salt in Water – The Ultimate Health Booster?!

 Is It Safe to Drink "Salt Water"?

 Our bodies desperately need and crave minerals in order to survive.
 Minerals should be in our drinking water.
 They have been since the beginning of time.
-Now, we don’t want to be going to the ocean and drinking a bunch of salt water.
-However, we can safely add some unrefined sea salt to our food and natural, unrefined saltwater in order to meet some of our mineral needs.
+Of course, we don’t want to be going to the ocean and drinking a bunch of salt water.
+However, most of us should be able to safely add some unrefined sea salt to our food and potentially a little pinch to our drinking water.

-Sea salt is rich in minerals like magnesium, potassium, and calcium, each of which is essential for various bodily functions.
+Sea salt is a trace source of several minerals like magnesium, potassium, and calcium, each of which is essential for various bodily functions.
 Magnesium, for instance, aids in nerve function and muscle contraction, potassium manages fluid balance and nerve signals, while calcium is critical for bone health.

 All the minerals need to be well balanced.
-By adding minerals to your water, as well as your food, and by eating nutritious, organic whole foods, you are making some positive steps towards eating a well-balanced, mineral-rich diet.
+By adding a small amount of minerals to your water, as well as your food, and by eating nutritious, organic whole foods, you are making some positive steps towards eating a well-balanced, mineral-rich diet.

 How to Make Sole Water

-Some people like to add salt to their water.
+Some people like to add a little bit of salt to their drinking water.
 I did this for years before moving on to sole water.
 Just a pinch of a natural sea salt added to a water bottle or a glass of water is all most people need.
-However, I’d encourage you to consider consuming sole water instead of adding a pinch of salt to your water.
+However, you may want to research sole water to see if that’s a better option for you.

 Sole water is a simple recipe that involves dissolving sea salt in water.
-By doing so, the minerals in the sea salt will be more readily used by your body when you drink it.
-Sole water is an electrolyte-dense brine that is fully saturated with minerals.
+By doing so, your body will more readily use the minerals in the sea salt when you drink it.
+In essence, sole water is an electrolyte-dense brine that is fully saturated with minerals.

 To make sole water, simply add one cup of sea salt to a quart-sized glass jar.
 Add enough water to fill the jar about three-quarters full.